AdriZ/az-statemachine/README.md

 The "az-statemachine engine" is composed of a couple of files used to run all the created state machines.

 ## 2. Install
 ### 2.1 Windows

 * Go to [Downloads folder](/Downloads/ "Downloads folder") to download the Windows setup file.
 * Run the setup file on your computer and follow instructions.
 It will install Generator, Engine and Examples inside your Program Files folder.
 * Copy "Program Files"/AZ-StateMachine/Engine files (finite_state_machine_engine.h and finite_state_machine_engine.c) in your program source.

 ### 2.2 macOS

 * Go to [Downloads folder](/Downloads/ "Downloads folder") to download the macOS disk image file.
 * Open/mount the DMG.
 * Copy the AZ-State-Machine application in your Application folder or where you prefer.
 * Copy Engine files (finite_state_machine_engine.h and finite_state_machine_engine.c) in your program source.
 * (Optional) Copy Example files where you want.

 ## 3. Usage
 ### 3.1 Brief

 * Define your finite state machine (FSM) in a XML file (see Examples).
 * Open AZ-StateMachine application and open your XML file with the "File > Open" menu.
 * Press "Generate files".
+* You can verify your FSM graph inside the application.
+A .png file representing this graph is also copy Generated_doc sub-directory of the XML directory.
-  * .h et .c files are automatically generated in a Generated_src sub-directory of the XML directory.
+* .h et .c files template for your new FSM are generated in a Generated_src sub-directory of the XML directory.
 Copy these files in your program source and fill its functions.
 * Use the finite_state_machine_engine.h functions to deal with your new FSM.
 Use InitStateMachine() to init it and AdvanceStateMachine() to run it.

+### 3.2 Details

+#### 3.2.1 FSM definition (XML file)
+The FSM are defined in a XML file.
+This file must begin with <xazfsm> and end with </xazfsm>.

+##### <title>
+Define the FSM title.
+It will display as this on top of the graph.
+It will be converted in lowercase with underscores to name your .h .c files and your FSM global variable (with an added "g_" prefix).
+Example :
+    <title>FSM Parameter Manager</title>
+will generate fsm_parameter_manager.h and fsm_parameter_manager.c template files.
+Your FSM globale variable will be :
+    fsm_description_t g_fsm_parameter_manager;